a revolutionary approach to the Large Hadron Collider

 A new approach to unraveling dark matter

 “There has been a plethora of dark matter searches at colliders over the past few decades, which have so far focused on weakly interacting massive particles, called WIMPs,” says Kar.
-“WIMPS are a class of particles that could explain dark matter, because they do not absorb or emit light and do not interact strongly with other particles.
+“WIMPS are a class of particles that might explain dark matter, because they do not absorb or emit light and do not interact strongly with other particles.
 However, as no evidence for the existence of WIMPS has been found so far, we realized that the search for dark matter required a paradigm shift.

 Dr. Sukanya Sinha and Professor Deepak Kar.
 Credit: Wits University